-observations.
+Synthetic aperture radar interferometry (InSAR) has proved to be a powerful tool to characterize seismic and aseismic deformation induced by hydrologic effects of human activity (e.g. Barnhard et al., 2011; González et al., 2012; Yeck et al., 2016b).
+Yet, previous M>5 earthquakes in Oklahoma could not be studied by InSAR due to lack of sufficient observations.
 As a consequence, the combined effect of decorrelation and atmospheric noise could not be overcome, explaining why these small events have remained, so far, undetectable from space.
-The new Sentinel-1 system of the European Space Agency (ESA), consisting of two twin satellites launched in April 2014 and April 2016, operating in a novel wide-swath acquisition mode, has recently allowed for significant improvements in terms of detection of small deformation signals (e.g., Geudtner et al., 2014).
-Because of the relatively strong magnitude of the Pawnee earthquake, the static coseismic surface displacement was deemed sufficient for a measurement using the Sentinel-1 system.
+The new Sentinel-1 system of the European Space Agency (ESA), consisting of two twin satellites launched in April 2014 and April 2016, operating in a novel wide-swath acquisition mode, has recently allowed for significant improvements in terms of detection of small deformation signals (e.g. Geudtner et al., 2014).
+Due to the relatively strong magnitude of the Pawnee earthquake, the static coseismic surface displacement was deemed sufficient for a measurement using the Sentinel-1 system.

-In the following, using this geodetic information together with seismic waves recorded at close and far distances, we analyze the spatiotemporal rupture process of this moderate earthquake.
+In the following, using this geodetic information together with seismic waves recorded at close and far distances, we analyze the spatio-temporal rupture process of this moderate earthquake.
 Its relationship with injection operations and implications in terms of seismic hazard are also discussed.